The Best Ski Resorts in the Rockies for Spring Skiing

 Winter Park

-Many skiers may have seen the epic Winter Park Spring Bash and Splash in Warren Miller movies.
-Now experience it firsthand over the course of four action-packed weekends in April, when they’ll be lots of live music, special events and sunny skiing.
-Winter Park often closes shortly thereafter, but the plan for 2023 is for Mary Jane to remain open until May 11.
-Winter Park is just over an hour’s drive from Denver and there are plenty of lodging deals available in springtime.
+Many skiers may have seen the epic Winter Park Spring Bash and Splash events in Warren Miller movies.
+Now, experience it firsthand over the course of four action-packed weekends in late March and April with live music, special events, and sunny skiing.
+Winter Park’s ski season often continues at least a couple of weeks into May (and sometimes longer), which means it has one of the longest ski seasons in Colorado.
+The resort operates on a ‘As Late As Possible’ policy at the Mary Jane and Parsenn Bowl areas of the mountain, while the Winter Park side is anticipated to close in late April.
+Winter Park is just under a two hour drive from Denver, making it an easy day trip, while there are plenty of lodging deals available in the spring.

 » Check out lodging options at Winter Park.